School Funding and Ethnoracial Inequality in Industrial Era Educational Mobility, 1920-1940

 James D. Bachmeier, Temple University

-Cheyenne Lonobile, Penn State University
+Cheyenne Lonobile, University of Minnesota

 Jennifer Van Hook, Pennsylvania State University